Pranav016/WordNook/README.md

 <img align="right" src="assets/event4.png" width = "120" height = "100"><b>4.
 Let's Grow More Summer of Code</b>

-- Let's Grow More Summer of Code is a one month long Open Source program designed to encourage student participation in open source software development under the guidance of mentors from the open source community.
+- Let's Grow More Summer of Code is a one month long Open Source program organized by LetsGrowMore Community to encourage student participation in open source software development under the guidance of mentors from the open source community.

 <hr>